o3de/o3de.org/content/docs/userguide/lmbr-exe-gem.md

 ---
-description: Use the lmbr gems command to list, disable, enable, and create &ALY;
+description: Use the lmbr gems command to list, disable, enable, and create Lumberyard Gems.
-  Gems.
 title: Gems Commands
 ---